 3. Make sure to get a balanced mix of reviewing and learning new words.
 If you haven’t used Memrise yet, this might sound confusing.
 What I mean is this: the app will prompt you to review words regularly.
 Depending on your setting you will get a notification.
 For learning new words, that doesn’t directly happen.
 You will need to open the app without a reminder and learn a little.
 At least if you want to achieve a certain number of words.

 4. Keep at it for a month.
 As usual, consistency is important.
 As a result, it will be easier to remember the words.
 Plus, you know what they say about habits.
 Doesn’t take an active effort to keep them.
 Still, don’t beat yourself up if you miss a day.
 Unless you miss a whole week, your goal will still be absolutely doable.

 Memrise review: Conclusion

 And that’s it!
 You are well on your way to learning a new language!
 By now, I also refreshed my French with Memrise and even tried Arabic.
 (Unfortunately, I wasn’t very consistent with that one.
 The different characters threw me off my game.)
-Consequently I will keep recommending Memrise to everyone who asks me about language learning.
+Consequently, I will keep recommending Memrise to everyone who asks me about language learning.
 Compared to the tools I have used before, this has been by far the easiest and most enjoyable way to learn new vocabulary.
-And I haven’t even told you abut the Mems!
+And I haven’t even told you about the Mems!
 I guess you will have to find out all by yourself…

 So tell me, are you gonna try it?